 Students will live in residence halls or apartments alongside other international and German students.
 There are communal kitchen/cooking facilities so that students may prepare their own meals or they may purchase affordable meals in the university dining halls.
 The Studentenwerk housing office in Tuebingen will assist students in finding housing.

 The Tuebingen program is not a “study abroad program” in the traditional sense in that HWS students will be directly enrolled at the university.
 While there will not be excursions designed specifically for HWS students, it is very easy for students to plan outings in and around Germany.
-There are also student travel agencies nearby to assist those planning their own travel
+There are also student travel agencies nearby to assist those planning their own travel.

 Additional expenses not covered include airfare, books and course-related materials, residence permit, and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1000—$1200 from the East Coast, books and course materials at $250, and residence permit at $150.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1500 above and beyond room and board.
+We would suggest a minimum of $1500 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.